Ocean cruising in Antarctica

 Cape Horn, Chile

-A visit to Chile’s Cape Horn on Hornos Island is a truly exhilarating experience although a cruise to this isolated island is not recommended for those who struggle with seasickness - owing to the gale-force winds and roaring waves.
+A visit to Chile’s Cape Horn on Hornos Island is a truly exhilarating experience although an Antarctic cruise to this isolated island is not recommended for those who struggle with seasickness owing to the gale-force winds and roaring waves.
 The adventure begins as soon as you approach this craggy island.
 Inflatable boats will transport you to the edge of a steep cliff from where you can climb up several flights of steps to reach flat land.
 Hornos island is covered with wooden walkways leading to all the area’s top sites.
 Head over to the lighthouse on the actual ‘horn’ from where you can see the point at which the Atlantic and Pacific Oceans meet, before paying your respects at the Cape Horn Memorial.
 This stone plinth was put in place to honour sailors who fell victim to the treacherous Cape waters.
 The quirky Cape Horn Monument is another point of interest and features an albatross in flight – the symbol of the Cape Horn Captains Brotherhood.
 If you have time, stop by the Chapel of Stella-Maris which is so small it could easily be mistaken for a wooden shed.

 Stanley, Falkland Islands